usnistgov/defrabb/README.md

 Automating - copy output and config files to directory for archiving, script to automate archiving with call for report, updating analysis run log google sheet

 <!-- Resources/ Citations -->

+# Footnotes
+[^1]: Chromosome 13 was included in the test dataset reference as dipcall incorrectly included line breaks in dip.vcf when only chr21 was included.
+We might want to submit an issue to the dipcall repo about this issue.